 “A selling point of open-pollinated corn has always been that it is more nutritious,” said Smith.
 “As part of this project, I wanted to find out if it was true because, usually, the claim is not backed up with data.
-I was curious to look at the feasibility of growing open-pollinated corn, partly because higher protein, phosphorous, and calcium levels contained in open-pollinated corn would be an important benefit for livestock producers.”
+I was curious to look at the feasibility of growing open-pollinated corn, partly because higher protein, phosphorus, and calcium levels contained in open-pollinated corn would be an important benefit for livestock producers.”
 He added, “The economics are another factor.
 Open-pollinated corn seed costs about one-third that of the more ‘modern’ corn varieties.”

 “Sellers have mentioned better nutrient values, but I’ve never seen actual results from feed analysis,” said Smith.
 “The laboratory results verify that the open-pollinated corn I tested through this project all had higher protein levels compared to the hybrid I used in this trial.
 Most were close to two percent higher.”